Davidla0/room-booking-backend/README.md

 - **Node.js + TypeScript**
 - **Express**
-- **PostgreSQL (Docker)**
+- **PostgreSQL**
 - **Prisma ORM**
 - **JWT Authentication**
-- **Stateless Architecture**

-This service manages:
+- **Stateless, containerized service**

+This service is designed to run as an independent container (microservice) and expose a clean HTTP API for the frontend.

+It is responsible for:

 - User registration and login
 - Room search with filters and date range availability
-- Booking creation with conflict prevention (no double booking)
+- Booking creation with conflict prevention (no double‑booking)
-- Data persistence in PostgreSQL via Prisma
+- Data persistence in PostgreSQL using Prisma
-- Database migrations and seed demo data

-For full architecture documentation, see the system design document in the main platform repository.
+- Seed data for quick demo usage

 ---